Guide

 How to sell on Telegram in 2026 — a practical guide

 Selling on Telegram in 2026 — products, subscriptions, paywall posts, donations, services.
-Stars or card payments, no website.
+Stars for digital goods, cards for physical goods, no website.

 TL;DR. Telegram is a real commerce rail in 2026 — bot + Mini App storefront, Stars or card payments, no website required.
 Pick a product type, ship a bot via @BotFather, plug it into AdminHub, and launch by the weekend.